eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <b>Machine Learning.</b> The students have built linear/logistic regressors, a naive Bayes classifier, Gini decision trees, simple random forests, and they have just started building neural networks.
 These machine learning models all run on top of the Matrix, DataFrame, and Graph classes that the students had previously built.
 The students have also used these models for some <a class="body" href="https://eurisko-us.github.io/files/all_problems_iteration_1.html#Problem-35-2" target="_blank">elementary prediction tasks</a> that have required the use of dummy variables and interaction terms.
 (George, Colby, and Riley wrote a 3-part series about linear and logistic regression: <a class="body" href="https://eurisko-us.github.io/linear-and-logistic-regression-part-1-understanding-the-models/" target="_blank">part 1</a>, <a class="body" href="https://eurisko-us.github.io/linear-and-logistic-regression-part-2-fitting-the-models/" target="_blank">part 2</a>, and <a class="body" href="https://eurisko-us.github.io/linear-and-logistic-regression-part-3-categorical-variables-interaction-terms-and-nonlinear-transformations-of-variables/" target="_blank">part 3</a>.)

+<b>Differential Equations.</b> After building an EulerEstimator from scratch, the students used it to simulate several systems of differential equations: a predator-prey model (which David wrote about <a class="body" href="https://eurisko-us.github.io/predator-prey-modeling-with-euler-estimation/" target="_blank">here</a>), the SIR epidemiological model, the <a class="body" href="https://eurisko-us.github.io/files/all_problems_iteration_1.html#Problem-52-2" target="_blank">Hodgkin-Huxley neuron</a> (which won the Nobel Prize in the 1960s), and a network of Hodgkin-Huxley neurons connected together.

+<b>Object-Oriented Programming.</b> In addition to implementing numerous classes in the context of algorithms / data structures and machine learning, the students have been implementing the Space Empires board game along with intelligent agents that battle against each other.
+Space Empires is incredibly rich and complex and will be discussed extensively later in this post.

+<b>Programming Languages.</b> The students have recently started learning C++, Haskell, Shell, and SQL.
+So far, the exercises they've completed have been simple Hackerrank-style problems, but we're gradually scaling that up as time goes on.

+<b>Writing.</b> The students each wrote a blog post last semester (the posts are linked in the categories above).
+I've started submitting them on HackerNews, and Elijah's post made it to the front page last weekend (<a class="body" href="https://news.ycombinator.com/item?id=26126652" target="_blank">link</a>).
+Everyone else's posts will be submitted in the coming weekends.